Join our team!

 On-Call Firefighter Recruitment

-Recruitment for 2024 is now open!
+Recruitment is now open!

 We are excited to share that the recruitment for On-Call Firefighters at Cumbria Fire and Rescue Service is now open.

-We have changed the process this year, so please read all the information below and get in touch with the dedicated recruitment team if you have any queries, at Recruitment@cumbriafire.gov.uk
+Please read all the information below and get in touch with the dedicated recruitment team if you have any queries, at Recruitment@cumbriafire.gov.uk

 Below is detailed information on upcoming Engagement Sessions, the Application process, Testimonials from our On-Call staff, and much more - please keep scrolling down!